Ten Things to Consider Before Cabling Your New Facility

 3. Choose the Right Cable Types

 The type of cable you choose will have a significant impact on your network's performance and longevity.
 Making the right choice depends on understanding the advantages and limitations of each cable type.
+Confused about which network cable is right for your office?
+Find the perfect match for your setup with our expert guide.

 • Copper vs. Fiber Optics: Copper cables, such as Cat5e or Cat6, are cost-effective and suitable for shorter distances.
 However, if you need to cover long distances or require higher speeds, fiber optic cables are the better option, offering greater bandwidth and resistance to electromagnetic interference.
 Explore the Advantages of Using Fiber Optic Cabling for a Network.